Muhammad-Sheraz-ds/Data-Structures-and-Algorithms-in-Python/Graphs Algorithims/Minimum Spanning Tree Algorthims/Prim's Algorithm/READme.md

 The main purpose of Prim's Algorithm is to find a subset of edges that forms a tree including every vertex, where the total weight of all the edges in the tree is minimized.
 This helps in optimizing various network-related problems, ensuring that the connected infrastructure is both cost-effective and efficient.

+### Time Complexity

+The time complexity of Prim's Algorithm is O(E log V), where E is the number of edges and V is the number of vertices in the graph.
+This is mainly due to the priority queue operations.

+### Space Complexity

+The space complexity of Prim's Algorithm is O(V + E), where V is the number of vertices and E is the number of edges in the graph.
+This accounts for the space used to store the minimum spanning tree (MST) and the priority queue.

 ### Applications

 Prim's Algorithm finds applications in various domains: